Kamran-Afzali/Kamran-Afzali.github.io/_posts/FSRFR.md

 The previous tutorials have focused on preparing the data for a group analysis: First, the data was preprocessed using recon-all, with different structural measurements calculated at each vertex; and second, we created an FSGD file and a contrast file indicating which groups we want to compare against each other.

-If you recall from a previous tutorial, I recommended using the qcache option when running recon-all.
-This will generate thickness, volume, and curvature maps at several different smoothing sizes, such as 0mm, 10mm, and 25mm full-width half-maximum kernels.
-One of the benefits of surface-based analysis is that you can use much larger smoothing kernels than you can in volumetric-based analyses, because there is no risk of smoothing across gyri.
-When you run the group analysis you can choose among any of the following smoothing sizes.

-In order to run a group analysis, we will need to combine all of our individual structural maps into a single dataset.
-This is similar to the idea of combining consecutive volumes of an fMRI run into a one dataset - as though the volumes are daisy-chained together and laid end to end.
-(Or, to think of it another way, the structural images are stacked on top of each other, like pancakes; or layered like nachos.
-Use whatever food analogy is most helpful to remember this important point.)

 The data are also resampled to the fsaverage template, which is in MNI space.
 Whenever we do any kind of group analysis - comparing groups, region of interest analysis, and so on - each subject’s data must have the same dimensions and voxel resolution.
 Forgetting to resample usually leads to errors during this step.
 (All of this applies to fMRI analysis as well.)

 Now that all of the subjects are concatenated into a single dataset, we can fit a general linear model with FreeSurfer’s mri_glmfit command.
-In this example we will use the following inputs:

-The concatenated dataset containing all of the subjects’ structural maps (--y);
++ The concatenated dataset containing all of the subjects’ structural maps (--y);
-The FSGD file (--fsgd);
++ The FSGD file (--fsgd);
-A list of contrasts (each contrast specified by a different line containing --C);
++ A list of contrasts (each contrast specified by a different line containing --C);
-The hemisphere of the template to analyze (--surf);
++ The hemisphere of the template to analyze (--surf);
-A mask to restrict our analysis only to the cortex (--cortex);
++ A mask to restrict our analysis only to the cortex (--cortex);
-An output label for the directory containing the results (--glmdir).
++ An output label for the directory containing the results (--glmdir).
-As above, we will use nested for loops to analyze the hemispheres, smoothing kernels, and structural measurements of our choosing.
-In this example we will analyze both the left and right hemispheres at a smoothing kernel of 10mm, and we will analyze the strucutral maps of volume and thickness:
++ As above, we will use nested for loops to analyze the hemispheres, smoothing kernels, and structural measurements of our choosing.

 ## FreeSurfer [Region of Interest Analysis](https://surfer.nmr.mgh.harvard.edu/fswiki/FsTutorial/AnatomicalROI)